backdrop-contrib/slick/README.txt

   admin/config/media/slick

 Be sure to enable Slick UI sub-module first, otherwise regular "Access denied".
-These will be available at field formatter "Manage display", and Views UI.
+They will be available at field formatter "Manage display", and Views UI.

 VIEWS AND FIELDS